BMLP/bmlp.github.io/_posts/whatwedo/1234-2-2-know-your-rights.md

 ---

-Train local activists on their constitutinal righs and protest rights.
+Train activists on their constitutinal righs and protest rights and work with local organizations to create their own materials.